ellisztamas/evolvienna/index.md

 ### Support and contact

 In case you have any questions or feedback please contact a member of the _evolVienna meeting organizing committee_:
+- Benjamin Wölfl (Maths dept - benjamin.woelfl@univie.ac.at)
-- Tom Ellis (GMI - Gregor Mendel Institute of Molecular Plant Biology of the Austrian Academy of Sciences)
+- Tom Ellis (GMI - thomas.ellis@gmi.oeaw.ac.at)
-- Christina Hedderich (University of Vienna, Dep. of Botany and Vienna Grad.
-School of Population Genetics)
+- Christina Hedderich (Botany dept - christina.hedderich@univie.ac.at)
-- Sanjay Narayanaswamy (University of Vienna, Dep. of Neuroscience and Developmental Biology)
+- Sanjay Narayanaswamy (Althanstraße, Uni Wien - sathyasaisanjay@gmail.com)
-- Daria Shipilina (IST - Institute of Science and Technology Austria)
+- Daria Shipilina (IST - daria.shipilina@ist.ac.at)
-- Thomas Wolfe (BOKU - University of Natural Resources and Life Sciences Vienna)
-- Benjamin Wölfl (University of Vienna, Dep. of Mathematics and Vienna Grad.
-School of Population Genetics)

 ### Author and acknowledgements